 *Note that customers served by the Los Angeles Department of Water and Power or Sacramento Municipal Utility District, as well as other smaller utility districts, may be eligible for additional rebates from their utility, reducing the cost of solar further.

 This is the average price for PURCHASED residential solar systems after federal incentives, first six months of 2017.

 System sizes vary from house to house, but the average size for California residential systems was 6.1 kW in the first six months of 2017.

 After the federal incentive, this is the average price paid per watt of solar in California, first six months of 2017.

 The overall price of a residential solar system (not to be confused with the price per watt – see below), in the first six months of 2017 is $18,680.
-This includes the federal incentive (the federal solar investment tax credit), but ignores any of the regional incentives homeowners may be eligible for (regional cost incentives are no longer available in areas served by PG&E, SoCal Edison, or SDG&E.
+This includes the federal incentive (the federal solar investment tax credit), but ignores any of the regional incentives homeowners may be eligible for (California solar rebates are no longer available in areas served by PG&E, SoCal Edison, or SDG&E).

 Overall costs for home solar systems have stayed shockingly stable since 2015, with our data indicating that the average price in 2015 was $18,675, and in 2016 it was $18,497.
 However, while system prices have stayed stable, declines in price per watt have led to homeowners being able to buy progressively larger systems for the same price.
 We look at this interesting twist in the cost of solar in California below.

 |Region||Average of Total System Cost After Incentives – 1st 6 mo 2017|